frekky/donation-portal/README.md

         - Pending memberships are saved into the main members table
         - Account is created in AD/dispense using provided details
         - Update dispense with payment information after account creation - transfer money from `uccportal` account to `$newuser` account (for example)
+        - User gets email with link to login & change details
     4. New member gets notification (ie. email), clicks link to set password
 - __Use case 2: existing member__ (possibly with locked account):
     1. Existing member (with existing AD/LDAP account) logs in and enters details on renewal/registration form (or confirms existing stored details are correct)